Last updated: July 19, 2022

-For those fully prepared to rough it, 44 Camp is a designated backcountry camp with nearby access to Redwood Creek and Tall Trees Grove.
+44 Camp is a semi-developed, designated backcountry site with nearby access to Redwood Creek and Tall Trees Grove.
 There is no working toilet and all campers will need to dig catholes for burying human waste.
 Used toilet paper and feminine products will need to be packed out.

 To prepare for any trip to this location, download the detailed 44 Camp backcountry guide and map.
 (PDF)

 • When parking at trailhead, secure items of value and keep them out of sight; better yet, leave them at home!
 Lock vehicle doors, roll up windows, and engage anti-theft devices.

 • Redwood Creek may be impossible to cross during the rainy season and/or during high flow stages; two bridges over Redwood Creek are only in place seasonally, usually June–September.
 If Redwood Creek is impassable, then hiking from the Orick horse trails is the only option.

 • Overnight use of 44 Camp for backpackers/hikers only; travelers with horses and/or pack animals may access camp for day use only via the Orick Horse Trails only.

 • ~3 miles to camp from Tall Trees Trailhead.

 • ~8 miles to camp from Redwood Creek Trailhead; Note: Frequent vehicle break-ins at trailhead parking area.